diogok/lilruby/README.md

 ## The app

-Does nothing, really, but is organized as follows, check them all:
+Does nothing, really.
+But is organized as follow, check them all:

-- At config.yml you got environment settings
+- At config.yml you got environment specific settings
 - At config.ru you get the startup script
 - At app.rb it's the base application
 - At public the assets to be served (js, css, etc... ), with bootstrap stuff